Matangi/Maya/M.I.A.: Reception

 After the film's premiere, Loveridge said that his intention with the film was to give background and context to Maya (M.I.A.) as a person, in the current time period where "media moves so fast".
-He had disagreed with media coverage of her being presented as a 'controversial pop star' without an audience understanding her origins.
+He had disagreed with media coverage of her being presented as a "controversial pop star" without an audience understanding her origins.
 He tried to centre the film more on the backstory of Maya, her upbringing, migration to the United Kingdom and the relationship between her father, his political activism and the civil conflict in Sri Lanka in 2010.
 This was distinct to the expectations that M.I.A. had for the project, which is that it would become a "tour documentary".

-M.I.A. had not seen the film prior to the premiere, suggesting at an interview at the Sundance Film Festival that Loveridge had been absent for the last four years, communicating with her sporadically.
+M.I.A. had not seen the film prior to the premiere, suggesting in an interview at the Sundance Film Festival that Loveridge had been absent for the last four years, communicating with her sporadically.
 Loveridge responded and said during the same time period he had "been drowned in MIA and her story and like my all day every day for the last four years".
 She remarked to Andreas Hale (Billboard): "[Loveridge] took all the shows where I look good and tossed it in the bin.
 Eventually, if you squash all the music together from the film, it makes for about four minutes.
 I didn't know that my music wouldn't really be a part of this.
 I find that to be a little hard, because that is my life."
 She later remarked that she felt Loveridge had "boiled the film down to an essence of what people already know about me" but that she "could still make 20 other films and not crossover with what Steve has made".
 Loveridge said that his film "wasn't about music", and that it was necessary to keep distance between himself and the artist during the editing process, and avoid the subject of the film influencing their portrayal as any documentary filmmaker would.